Your Denver Civil Rights Attorney

 Evidence is one of the principal tools used in the majority of criminal and civil cases around the United States.
-Because of the power that evidence has in a trial, however, corrupt government officials and law enforcement may fabricate evidence to bring about a desired conviction.
+Because of the power that evidence has in a trial, however, corrupt government officials and law enforcement may use fabricated evidence to bring about a desired conviction.

 If you or a loved one was convicted of a crime due to (what you believe to be) fabricated evidence, it is essential to acquire an experienced and willful civil rights attorney to challenge the government powers.
 In these cases, we may be up against the reputations, careers, and livelihoods of law enforcement, prosecutors, or local, state, and federal government officials.
 Or, on the other hand, the fabricated evidence was placed by some other party, hoping to put the alleged offender away for a crime he/she didn’t commit.
 Nonetheless, the Civil Rights Litigation Group is prepared to handle these cases with professionalism and the utmost competence.